fincs/ahkoop/README.md

-OOP preprocessor for AutoHotkey_L, version 1.1a - by fincs
+OOP preprocessor for AutoHotkey_L, version 1.1b - by fincs
 ==========================================================

-This OOP preprocessor allows you to create OOP classes in a more friendly way (aka syntax sugar).
-This is done via processing the OOP script before running it in order to rewrite it to use regular AutoHotkey_L constructs.
+This OOP preprocessor allows you to create OOP classes in a more friendly way (aka syntax sugar) that is compatible with both old AHK_L builds and AHK v1.1.
+This is done via processing the OOP script before running it in order to rewrite it to use the available AutoHotkey_L constructs.

 0. Changelog
 ------------

+* version 1.1b
+    * Added support for converting OOP scripts to AutoHotkey v1.1 class syntax.
 * version 1.1a
     * Fixed destructor bug.
     * Added typeof() StdLib file.